Welcome to Career Services

 Whether you are creating a résumé for the first time or revamping a pre-existing one, sign up for a résumé workshop - Tuesdays & Fridays @ 1:30 pm (check website celendar for full details).
 Once you've attended a résumé workshop, come in for one-on-one assistance during walk ins each Mon/Thurs/Fri between 9:30 am - 11:30 am and Wed between 2:00 pm and 4:00 pm.

 EmployHER focuses on gender-specific differences that women tend to encounter in their career development and progression.
 Session topics include confidence and self-esteem, assertive communicationand negotiation, employment equity and labour rights, and mentoring and leadership.
-As a bi-weekly, drop-in seminar including special events or guest speakers, the first three regular sessions, Sept 17, Oct 1st, and October 14th, will be open to female-identifying students only, though all students on campus will be welcome to attend guest speakers or special events when they are advertised as “all students welcome”.
+As a bi-weekly, drop-in seminar including special events or guest speakers and will be open to female-identifying students only, though all students on campus will be welcome to attend guest speakers or special events when they are advertised as “all students welcome”.
 (Check website calendar for full details including dates, topics, time, and room number.)